 The encroachment of pinyon-juniper (P-J) woodlands into sagebrush ecosystems reduces herbaceous cover, fragments GRSG habitat, and lowers suitability for GRSG and other sagebrush obligate species (Coates et al. 2017).
-Encounters with P-J communities alter movement speeds and increase daily mortality for GRSG across all life stages (Prochazka et al. 2017).
+(Crawford et al. 2004) estimated a 10-fold expansion in conifer woodlands, particularly juniper and pinyon-pine, in the past 130 years that has impacted 18.9 million hectares of sagebrush (Artemisia spp.) ecosystems.
+Stiver et al. (2006) estimated that 60,000-90,000 ha of sagebrush communities across the range are impacted annually because of conifer encroachment.
+With cheatgrass establishment on lower xeric sagebrush sites and pinyon - juniper encroachment and infill occur on mesic higher elevation sites, continued loss of contemporary sagebrush habitat could be exacerbated if mitigation techniques in the form of habitat treatments are not employed (Miller et al. 2011a).
+Furthermore, Encounters with P-J communities alter movement speeds and increase daily mortality by predation and other reasons for GRSG across all life history stages (Sandford et al. 2017, Prochazka et al. 2017, Small 2021).
 Targeted conifer removal has proven effective for GRSG habitat restoration in areas experiencing early phases of encroachment (Coates et al. 2024).
-Resources include the Pinyon-Juniper Woodland Climate Response and Species Distribution Models.
+This potential increase in habitat could reduce the seasonal movements for certain sagebrush obligate species, such as GRSG, due to providing more continuous useable habitat; distances for an individual bird or population often directly reflect the availability of suitable habitat (Dahlgren et al. 2016).
+Resources include the Pinyon-Juniper Woodland Climate Response and Species Distribution Models (Noel, A.R and Bradford 2024).